tripal/tripal_doc/docs/dev_guide/module_dev/buddies.rst

      ``$buddy_service = \Drupal::service('tripal_chado.chado_buddy');``

      For best practice, this service should be injected into your class.
-     To see how to do this, see TBD
+     To see how to do this, see :ref:`Injecting the Buddy Service`

   2. Create an instance for each service you want, for example: